Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

 GSTR-3B

 GSTR-3B is a monthly self-declaration return that needs to be filed to provide a summary of outward supplies, input tax credit claimed, tax liability, and taxes paid.
-It applies to all average taxpayers registered under GST.
+It applies to all regular taxpayers registered under GST.

 The current frequency for filing GSTR-3B is as follows: (a) taxpayers with an aggregate turnover of more than Rs.
-5 crores in the previous financial year, or those who were eligible but chose not to participate in the Quarterly Return Monthly Payment (QRMP) scheme, are required to file it on a monthly basis by the 20th of the following month.
+5 crores in the last financial year, or those who were eligible but chose not to participate in the Quarterly Return Monthly Payment (QRMP) scheme, are required to file it on a monthly basis by the 20th of the following month.

 GSTR-4